atlas-lion91/Deployment_5.1/README.md

 Reason: Terraform provides an Infrastructure as Code (IaC) approach, ensuring that cloud resources are provisioned consistently and reproducibly.

 ---
-Certainly!
-Here's the rephrased content integrated into the documentation:

----

 ## GitHub and Jenkins Integration